SV3N77/portfolio-v2/projects/simple-blog-site.md

 - Refetch updated Posts

 This blog site was an amazing project for me to learn to develop using a more modern web development framework.
-I learnt how to fetch from a firebase
+I learnt how to file upload to a firebase database.